summaryrefslogtreecommitdiff

 +#define io_writer_LO_IFACE \

-+ LO_FUNC(ssize_t, writev, const struct iovec *iov, int iovcnt)
++ LO_FUNC(size_t_and_error, writev, const struct wr_iovec *iov, int iovcnt)

 +LO_INTERFACE(io_writer);